César Gaviria: Presidency

 Despite stable economic growth and foreign investment, 45 per cent of Colombians lived below the poverty line (particularly in rural areas) and slums were growing around major cities.
 Created by drug traffickers and supported by the army (President Gaviria said he saw them as a "possible solution"), paramilitary groups (autodefensas) were often engaged in fighting the country's various guerrilla factions.
-In cities, these groups carried out social cleaning missions.
-Tramps, marginalized people, street children and homosexuals were murdered by these groups.
+In cities, these groups carried out social cleansing missions: tramps, marginalized people, street children and homosexuals were murdered by these groups.
 Many judges, several senators, priests, and even the head of the national police have been convicted of links with traffickers.

 His government created the "Convivir" in 1994, which was supposed to help the army predict the activities of insurgent groups through a network of informers.
 However, according to journalist Hernando Calvo Ospina, "the reality has shown that the Convivir have legalized networks of hired killers in the service of drug traffickers and landowners, while having as their main objective the use of the civilian population as a cover for the paramilitary movement."